 To become a dermatologist, students have to pursue an MBBS degree at the undergraduate level.
 Subsequently, they can choose to pursue a PG diploma in dermatology after 12th, Doctor of Medicine or Master of Science in dermatology, along with four years in a residency.

 The PG diploma in dermatology after 12th fees for private colleges is about Rs 60,000 to Rs 2,50,000 per year, however, in the case of government colleges like AIIMS, fees are very less.
-Some of the requirements and skills that are highly prized in such skin courses after 12th include patience, intelligence, empathy, interpersonal skills, and being self-motivated.
+Some of the requirements and skills that are highly prized in such skin courses after the 12th include patience, intelligence, empathy, interpersonal skills, and self-motivation.

 Also Read: What After MBBS?
 Diploma/MD/MS Courses